Visit best places in Ukraine in winter

 Lviv, the cultural center of Western Ukraine

 Lviv is definitely among the best places to visit in Ukraine.
 It is bursting at the seams with cultural life.
 It’s a city of legends.
-Amazing architecture, trams, a myriad of coffee flavors, bars with homemade liqueurs, tiny courtyards, and cobbled streets, a big tech hub — Lviv is a place that will inspire you.
+Fantastic architecture, trams, a myriad of coffee flavours, bars with homemade liqueurs, tiny courtyards, and cobbled streets, a prominent tech hub.
+Lviv is a place that will inspire you.

+The atmosphere of winter Lviv will definitely become a great way to immerse yourself in the city’s history and culture.
 There are 60 museums and 104 cathedrals and churches.
-Take a walk in the city center and enjoy the Lviv Theatre of Opera and Ballet which is a shining example of the Neo-Renaissance style in architecture.
-Then go straight to the Market Square at the historic center of Lviv, which is included in the UNESCO World Heritage List.
-Enjoy the wonderful view of the city from the top of the Ratusha (City hall) opened in 1851.
+First, take a walk in the city centre and enjoy the Lviv Theatre of Opera and Ballet, a shining example of the Neo-Renaissance style in architecture.
+Then go straight to the Market Square at the historic centre of Lviv, which is included in the UNESCO World Heritage List.
+Finally, enjoy the wonderful view of the city from the top of the Ratusha (City hall) opened in 1851.

-Coffee culture is like a special religion here.
+Coffee culture is like a particular religion here.
 Lviv has long been known as the coffee capital of Ukraine.
-Legend has it that a Lviv native first introduced coffee into the Viennese culture, thus making the city the spiritual home of Eastern European coffee culture as a whole.
-Try some coffee at iconic Svit Kavy or go to Lviv Coffee Mining Manufacture to get some coffee spiced with adventure.
+Legend has it that a Lviv native first introduced coffee into the Viennese culture, thus making the city the spiritual home of Eastern European coffee culture.
+Try some coffee at iconic Svit Kavy, or go to Lviv Coffee Mining Manufacture to get some coffee spiced with adventure.

 Since the Middle Ages, Lviv has been well-known for its chocolate.
 Have a taste at the Lviv Handmade Chocolate shop.
 Lviv’s local speciality is ‘syrnyk’, a Ukrainian-style cheesecake made from fresh cottage cheese.
 Lviv is the culinary capital of Ukraine with an extraordinary number of catering places of high service and amusing concepts.

-Come and experience the real joy in Odesa!
-Ukraine’s best places to visit in Ukraine are already waiting for you.
+Come and experience such a diverse and breath-taking Kamianets-Podilskyi!
+Ukraine’s best places to visit are already waiting for you.